jenpetsmit/eutilities/eutils/yml.md

     get:
       tags:
         - esearch
-      summary: Finds text in a single database
+      summary: queries for text in a single database
       description: Multiple texts can be provided with comma separated strings
       operationId: findtextByDatabase
       parameters: